 Joint Utility Board Sewage Treatment Plant Outfall Relocation Project

 The Joint Utility Board Sewage Treatment Plant is a hybrid secondary/tertiary treatment plant that treats wastewater from North Cowichan, Duncan, Cowichan Bay, Eagle Heights and Cowichan Tribes (the CVRD Central Sector Area).
-The Plant is located on Cowichan Tribes’ lands near Duncan.
-The Plant is operated by the District of North Cowichan and discharges highly treated effluent into the Cowichan River.
+The Plant is located on Cowichan Tribes’ land near Duncan.
+It is operated by the District of North Cowichan and discharges highly treated effluent (cleaned water) into the Cowichan River.
 While this effluent meets provincial swimming safety standards, it is not clean enough for drinking.

 - The treatment plant is on land leased from Cowichan Tribes.
-The lease agreement includes a commitment to make reasonable effort to move the outfall from the Cowichan River.
+The lease agreement includes a commitment to make a reasonable effort to move the outfall from the Cowichan River.

 - During periods of very low river flow, there is not enough flow to provide the desired amount of effluent dilution.
 Low river flows are expected to become more frequent in the future.

 - The existing outfall infrastructure is at risk of damage from log jams and gravel accumulation.

-- Moving the outfall from the river is an important step towards re-opening shellfish harvesting in Cowichan Bay.
+- Moving the outfall from the river may trigger a reassessment of shellfish harvesting in Cowichan Bay.